 Don’t forget to keep emergency money stashed away for any unforeseen circumstances.
 Keep this locked in your room safe.
 If there isn’t a safe, request one.

 Going out on the town is fun, but it adds up quickly.
 When you arrive at your destination, stop at the nearest grocery store and stock up on snacks, sandwich ingredients, and breakfast options like instant oatmeal, bagels, and cereal.

 Considering that you easily spend around $20 per meal, if not more, cutting that cost just once a day will save about $150 over the course of a week-long trip.
 Decide which meals you’ll indulge in at a restaurant, then take advantage of your hotel’s free breakfast and pack your own lunches and snacks for during the day.8.
 Bring Coupons.

 Check for deals online before you leave for your trip.
 Sites like Groupon and LivingSocial have deals on activities and restaurants, and you can filter your search by location.
 Find a few awesome restaurant deals ahead of time and make your reservation.
 This will not only save you money, but it also eliminates the stress of finding a place to eat at the last minute when you’re supposed to be relaxing.

 Don’t forget to ask the locals for recommendations.
-People that know the area can steer you away from tourist traps and help you find more cost-effective dining and entertainment options that are just as good, if not better, than the popular spots.
+People who know the area can steer you away from tourist traps and help you find more cost-effective dining and entertainment options that are just as good, if not better.

 Maile Proctor is a professional blogger and content editor.
-She focuses on health and fitness, lifestyle and family.
-She’s written about money-saving travel tips for a variety of websites including Tripping.com, Active.com, Travefy and more.
+She focuses on health and fitness, lifestyle, and family.
+She’s written about money-saving travel tips for a variety of websites, including Tripping.com, Active.com, Travefy, and more.
 She earned her Bachelor's in Broadcast Journalism from Chapman University and when she's not writing, she enjoys hiking in San Diego, California.
-Follow her on Twitter @Maile_Proctor.
+Follow her on X @Maile_Proctor.